 The gated population was confirmed as consisting of cryptophytes after observations of the sorted cells revealed the orange autofluorescence, characteristic of the cryptophyte group, when viewed under epifluorescent microscopy (image as supplemental data?).
 The size of the cells viewed (<5 um) agreed with past observations of cryptophytes in the Columbia River Estuary (Peterson et al., 2012) and were teardrop-shaped.

 Abundances

+Change over tidal cycle

+Change over weeks

 Data from SeaFlow showed the abundances of the surface water cryptophytes to be between <0.01x10⁶ - 19.2x10⁶ cells L⁻¹ throughout the time course, with some of the highest concentrations occurring within the first week (fig. 3, a).
 Cryptophyte abundance did not appear to be correlated with tidal cycle, though oscillations in abundance did occur within individual days.